vfmd/vfmd-spec/specification.md

     <!-- For some reason, Redcarpet requires a comment here to correctly
     display the following list -->

-     1. At the end of feeding all filtered lines till (and inclusive of) this line, to the HTML parser, all the following conditions are
+     1. At the end of feeding all lines till (and inclusive of) this line, to the HTML parser, all the following conditions are
         satisfied:

          1. The HTML parser state is not "within a HTML tag"